 “Alert Patrick and the main force to disengage immediately.”

 It was a long fifteen minutes.
-Roderick passed the time watching his troops departing to a safe distance from the estimated blast zone.
-He watched nervously as more of the Langeles Runner Core seem to be gathering around the legs.
-If they figured out what was happening… but Roderick knew it was too late, only six minutes remained in the countdown now and there was no way they could disarm the weapons in time.
-Miss had planted the nukes at the upper third the legs, only someone with her special skills could have easy access to them.
+Roderick passed the time watching the radar of his troops departing to a safe distance from the estimated blast zone.
+He watched nervously as more of the Langeles Runnercore seemed to be gathering around the legs.
+If they figured out what was happening… but Roderick knew it was too late, only six minutes remained in the countdown now, and there was no way they could disarm the weapons in time.
+Miss had planted the nukes at the upper third of the legs, only someone with her special skills could have easy access to them.

 “Four minutes remaining until detonation.”